Zap templates

 Tip: Use Zapier’s date and time syntax to modify dates and times in action form fields.

-Most dropdown menus are used to select folders, projects, and other user-generated data and should be left blank by default.
-You can, however, select options for dropdowns for boolean yes/no fields if you’re certain which option is best for this Zap template.
+Most dropdown menus are used to select folders, projects, and other user-generated data, and should be left blank by default.
+You can, however, select options for dropdowns for boolean yes/no fields if you’re certain which option is best for all users of this Zap template.

 3. (Optional) Add filters or additional action steps

-Now you have a choice: You can add another step to your Zap, or finish and save this Zap template with only two steps.
+You can choose to add another step to your Zap, or finish and save this Zap template with only two steps (trigger and 1 action step).

-Most Zap templates only need two steps, with a trigger to watch for data from an app and an action to do something with that data.
+Most Zap templates only need two steps, with a trigger to watch for new or updated data from one app, and an action to do something with that data in another app.
 Sometimes, though, you need more steps for advanced workflows, including:

 • Additional create actions to add additional automations to your workflow